okposomike/Pharmacy-Sales-Analysis-SQL-PowerBI/Pharmacy-Sales-Analysis-SQL-PowerBI/docs/insights_summary.md

 - Card and mobile money were the most used payment methods.

 ## 🔹 Product Insights
-- Antibiotics and Supplements generated the highest revenue.
+- Supplements generated the highest revenue.
-- The top-selling products accounted for more than 40% of total sales.
+- OTC and Medical devices show comparatively lower revenue performance, indicating under-leveraged segments.
+Their weaker contribution suggests potential gaps in demand, pricing, or market penetration — but also highlights clear opportunities for targeted growth strategies.

 - Demand peaks were linked to seasonal variations.

 ## 🔹 Customer Insights